bdeckard92/dupUT/01-Class-Content/13-ORM/03-Algorithms/01-double-triple-map/README.md

   * Return a new array derived from the original array.
 Each element in the new array should correspond to an element in the original array.
 The element at each index of the new array should be double the original element if it is even and triple the original if it is odd.

-  * See the following array for an example:
+  * Refer to the following array for an example:

     ```js
     var arr = [1, 2, 3, 4];